zencart/documentation/content/user/running/blogging.md

 ### Create content using EZ-Pages

 The Zen Cart [EZ-Pages](/user/ezpages/) system allows you to create content using a secure, controlled facility.
 This content can then be displayed on your site.
+You can even organize your pages into chapters and have a table of contents.

 ### Create and send a newsletter regularly

 Tools like MailChimp have inexpensive offerings for small businesses that allow you to stay in touch with your customers.
 You can even preserve your content in a [campaign archive](https://mailchimp.com/help/about-email-campaign-archives-and-pages/) so customers who come along after you sent it can still see it.

+### Use a static site generator

+Static Site Generators (SSGs) like [Hugo](https://gohugo.io/) and [Jekyll](https://jekyllrb.com/) allow you to build a sophisticated website using a tool, and output raw HTML which can run without a database or code interpretation.
+This is much less risky than a dynamic application like WordPress.

 ### Create a blog offsite

 Really committed to a blog, are you?
-Instead of self-hosting a WordPress blog, use wordpress.com and let them host it.
+Instead of self-hosting a WordPress blog, use [wordpress.com](https://wordpress.com/) and let them host it.
+There are, of course, other hosted blogging services like [Blogger](https://www.blogger.com/) or [Tumblr](https://www.tumblr.com/).